Best new performance cars 2021 – evo’s guide to the most exciting new cars arriving this year

 The year 2020 might have been a total trainwreck for many of us, but it was a bumper year for new performance cars.
 The good news is that looking into 2021, this push of new metal is set to continue with plenty of all-new and derivative models on the way.

-Highlights include a very busy year for Porsche’s GT division, which will not only roll out its new GT3 model later this month, but also the next GT3 Touring and an RS version of the 718 GT4, which will be the first of its kind.
+Highlights include a very busy year for Porsche’s GT division, which will not only roll out its next GT3 Touring later this year, but also an RS version of the 718 GT4, which will be the first of its kind.

 Mercedes-AMG also has plenty on this year as it finalises the next generation SL for debut in the second half of this year, while also preparing to launch its first high performance hybrid models in the new S-class.